atzori/apified/README.md

 //require('apified')(mycoolfunction)
 ```

-Now your Web API server is up!
+Then run `node my_web_apy.js` and bang... your Web API server is up and running!

-Checkout the service at [localhost:3000/mycoolfunction?number=5&number=9](http://localhost:3000/mycoolfunction?number=5&anotheNumber=9)
+Checkout the service at [http://localhost:3000/mycoolfunction?number=5&anotheNumber=9](http://localhost:3000/mycoolfunction?number=5&anotheNumber=9)
 and get the valid JSON `{"result":"14"}`.